toptal/picasso/docs/decisions/18-spacings.md

 ```

 This approach complicates handling of new spacing values in related components (`Container` and `Dropdown`), as they will have to handle new case of `Nrem` string besides the existing `SpacingType` without any significant advantage compared to the proposed approach.

-## Steps after approval

-- Discuss the update of [How to use spacings](https://picasso.toptal.net/?path=/story/tutorials-how-to-use-spacings--how-to-use-spacings) tutorial with the Design Team, create ticket for the update
-- Discuss the deprecation of existing `SpacingType` string constants with the Design Team, create ticket for deprecation and update of documentation for `Container` and `Dropdown`
-- Create ticket for exposing new `spacing` object from Picasso and announcing the whole change in frontend channels (mention that using numbers of spacing constants will be deprecated in 3 weeks) – minor change
-- Create ticket for removing number and string constants in 3 weeks after introduction of BASE spacing – breaking change